nzmebooks/Elasticquent/readme.md

 ### How Elasticquent Works

-When using a database, Eloquent models are populated from data read from a database table.
+When using a database, Eloquent models are populated from data read from a database table, with each table treated as a separate Elasticsearch index.
 With Elasticquent, models are populated by data indexed in Elasticsearch.
 The whole idea behind using Elasticsearch for search is that its fast and light, so you model functionality will be dictated by what data has been indexed for your document.

 ## Setup